- Selected Works —

 Ph.
 Stefano Colombo

-Parasite 2.0 is a design and research agency based in Milan and London.
-Founded in 2010 by Stefano Colombo, Eugenio Cosentino and Luca Marullo, it’s specialized in temporary architecture, interior, and exhibition design.
-They investigate the status of human habitats, acting within a hybrid of architecture, design, and scenography.
+Parasite 2.0 is a design and research agency based in Milan.
+Founded in 2010 by Stefano Colombo, Eugenio Cosentino and Luca Marullo, they investigate the status of human habitats, acting within a hybrid of architecture, design, and scenography.

 Alessandro Barbieri